Rajaratnam gets 11-year sentence

 Rajaratnam's actions were "brazen, pervasive and egregious," Assistant U.S. Attorney Reed Brodsky said in court on Thursday, urging for the maximum punishment.

-Holwell also decried Rajaratnam's offenses, saying "the government is absolutely correct that insider trading is an assault on the free markets that are a fundamental element of our democratic society."
+Holwell also decried Rajaratnam's offences, saying "the government is absolutely correct that insider trading is an assault on the free markets that are a fundamental element of our democratic society."

 Rajaratnam was ordered to surrender on November 28.
 The judge rejected his request to remain under house arrest at his luxury Manhattan apartment while he pursues an appeal over the legality of the wiretaps.